Tejashwi Yadav blocks Kanhaiya Kumar’s grand alliance entry

 Kanhaiya Kumar may be a first-timer in electoral politics but the 30-year-old Left leader gained significant recognition and following after a prolonged controversy last year over an event in JNU where anti-India slogans were allegedly raised.

+However, the CPI has already announced that with or without the Grand Alliance, Kanhaiya will contest from Begusarai.

-The 'Mahagathbandhan' Friday announced that the RJD would contest half of the 40 seats in the state while nine will be fought by the Congress.
+The 'Mahagathbandhan' on Friday announced that the RJD would contest half of the 40 seats in the state while nine will be fought by the Congress.
 Former Union minister Upendra Kushwaha's Rashtriya Lok Samta Party (RLSP) and Mukesh Sahni's Vikasheel Insan Party (VIP) will field their candidates on five and three seats respectively.
 Former chief minister Jitan Ram Manjhi's Hindustan Awam Morcha (HAM) has been given three seats.

 Early this month, CPI had said it would accept nothing less than three to four Lok Sabha seats under the Bihar grand alliance seat-sharing formula.
 Left parties, however, have been ignored by the alliance, with CPI and CPI(M) not featuring in the list altogether and CPIML only getting one seat out of RJD's quota of 20 seats.